 Medway

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Medway local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Medway in north Kent is centred on the towns of Rochester, Chatham, Gillingham, Strood, and Rainham.
+Overview ⁞ Medway in north Kent is centred on the towns of Rochester, Chatham, Gillingham, Strood, and Rainham.
 Rochester is famed for its cathedral and castle, Chatham for its historic dockyard, and Gillingham for its riverside heritage.
 The River Medway runs through, forming a wide estuary with marshes, reserves, and maritime scenery.
 The district blends urban centres, historic landmarks, and natural estuarine landscapes.

+Who governs Medway?
 The local government for this district is: Medway Council (Unitary Authority).

 Constituencies in Medway